Shopify/unity-buy-sdk/README.md

 ### Testing in Terminal using Mono
 There might be cases where you want to run tests fully outside of Unity.
 That's where using Mono to run tests is handy.
 We're using Mono as it's the development platform on which Unity is built.
+The tests uses the [NUnit framework](http://www.mono-project.com/archived/nunit/) which requires a version of [Mono 4.8.1](https://download.mono-project.com/archive/4.8.1/) and below.

 To run tests, run the following command:
 ```bash